bniladridas/hello/README.md

 # Hello

-A modern, real-time blog platform built with React, Firebase, and Tailwind CSS.
+A modern, real-time platform built with React, Firebase, and Tailwind CSS.

 ## Features